neurobagel/api/README.md

 You can verify the API is running once you receive info messages similar to the above in your terminal.

 ### Troubleshooting
-If you get a 401 response to your API request with an `"Unauthorized: "` error message, your `USERNAME` and `PASSWORD` pair may be incorrect.
+If you get a 401 response to your API request with an `"Unauthorized: "` error message, your `NB_GRAPH_USERNAME` and `NB_GRAPH_PASSWORD` pair may be incorrect.
 Verify that these environment variables have been exported and/or have the correct values.

 ## Testing